Joseph Driebeck Way, Marshfield, MA 02050, USA

 Trail Description

 A wide, ADA-accessible concrete walkway extend across, and around the perimeter, of Harbor Park.
-The Harbor Walk, which is basically a sidewalk, extends between the roadway and the edge of the marsh from the Marshfield Town Pier, past Harbor Park and a parking lot for Brant Rock Beach, and onward to Peter Igo Park, up Route 139, across the Brant Rock Dike to Careswell Street.
+The Harbor Walk, which is basically a sidewalk, extends between the roadway and the edge of the marsh from the Marshfield Town Pier, past Harbor Park and a parking lot for Brant Rock Beach, and onward to Peter Igo Park, up Route 139, and across the Brant Rock Dike to the Careswell Street entrance to Wharf Creek Conservation Area.
 Next to the Water Treatment Plant, there is a spur trail to the Brant Rock Esplanade.
 The total length is about 1 mile.

 Habitats and Wildlife